 My preferred way of travelling in Jordan is on an organised tour, where the whole itinerary is laid out for you.
 In a country where I could barely any of the lingo, I felt much more comfortable with a guide and minibus all laid out for me.
 As a vegetarian, this was also a god-send when it came to trying to explain I couldn’t eat meat.
 Guides will save you from tourist scams – such as the bedouins in the desert and the handmade souvenirs that were definitely made in China.

 There are plenty of tour companies around that lead tours to Jordan, including Intrepid, On the Go Tours and G Adventures.
-I can personally recommend the G Adventures tour, Highlights of Jordan, but you can check out the full range of tours available using TourRadar.
+I can personally recommend the G Adventures tour, Highlights of Jordan, but there are plenty more available.

 When to visit Jordan